What Are Variants and When to Use Them

 Analyze and Reduce Variant Configurations:

-You can use the Variant Configuration Analysis tool in the Variant Manager to compare variant configurations for a model and to determine which blocks are used in each configuration.
+You can use the Variant Analyzer tool in the Variant Manager to compare variant configurations for a model and to determine which blocks are used in each configuration.
 The tool helps in model verification and validation workflows because it can identify unused regions in the model.

-process removes inactive components for the specified variant configurations.
+components for the specified variant configurations.
+Variant Reducer reduces

 Generate Code from Variant Models